sweattep/modern_quotes/README.md

 >Once it has become a crime to tell the truth, then we will have tyranny.

+>Truth works with all patients across all cultures

 >The mass of an object remains the same throughout the universe, whereas its weight is a function of gravity on any given planet.

 >The distinction of vice and virtue is not founded merely on the relations of objects, nor is perceiv’d by reason.